PowerShell/PowerShell-RFC/1-Draft/RFCXXXX-RFC-Invoke-DscResource.md

 Specifically, we already know some features that **will not be supported** in this initial scope of work:

-- Support for non-powershell resources (i.e. the Native/Binary or Python resources won't be supported)
+- Support for non-PowerShell resources (i.e. the native/binary or Python resources won't be supported)
 - Running as System by default ([Discussed later in this document](#Default-Execution-Scope:-Current-runspace))
 - Schema validation of invocation/results (It will only validate against the Resource's functions' signatures)